List of cathedrals in Wales

-This is a list of all cathedrals in Wales, both Anglican Church in Wales cathedrals, and most of the Roman Catholic cathedrals of the Metropolitan Province of Cardiff, excluding the province's former pro cathedral Belmont Abbey in Herefordshire, England, as part of the Catholic Church in England and Wales.
+This is a list of all cathedrals in Wales, both Anglican Church in Wales cathedrals and Roman Catholic cathedrals.

 Church in Wales

 There are six dioceses of Wales with a Bishop for each diocese of the Church in Wales.
 The Archbishop of Wales is elected by the Electoral College from amongst the six Welsh diocesan bishops.
 The first Archbishop of Wales was enthroned in 1920.

 The Welsh Church Act 1914 caused the Church of England to be disestablished in Wales and Monmouthshire in 1920, and allowed the establishment of the Church in Wales and enthronement of the first Archbishop of Wales in the same year.
 The act introduction states, "An Act to terminate the establishment of the Church of England in Wales and Monmouthshire, and to make provision in respect of the Temporalities thereof, and for other purposes in connection with the matters aforesaid."